pnm27/snRNA_scRNA_Pipeline/README.md

      - when both demultiplex software are run simultaneously.
      - When there's an order (try to name each run separately or at least keep the order somewhere mentioned).
    - [ ] Add an option (in config file) to create h5ads when demultiplexing (demultiplex_no_argp.snkmk) or not (can be used as switch when doing gt checks and finalizing donor assignment).
+   - [ ] Add an option for the rule cellSNP when ref SNPs vcf need not be subsetted further.
    - [ ] Make the functions similar for demultiplexing with any method.
    - [ ] Move documentation to configargparse.
    - [ ] Write down schemas.